-UNU-FLORES has after its establishment in December 2012 implemented a nexus-oriented research programme and various projects and imbedded into this the joint PhD programme of TU Dresden and UNU which started in 2015.
-For the current call for applications we have defined below listed specific research topics according to our work plan and research programme, addressing specific research gaps and needs.
-We are particularly looking for applicants who are interested and qualified to work on any of these topics which may be subject to specifications and amendments according to interests, regional focus, data availability etc. We will also look at well-worked out alternative research proposals if they fall into the scope of our research programme.
+UNU-FLORES has, after its establishment in December 2012, implemented a nexus-oriented research programme.
+Embedded in this is the joint PhD programme of TU Dresden and UNU which started in 2015.
+For the current call for applications we have defined below listed specific research topics according to our work plan and research programme (aligned with research interests of TU Dresden), addressing specific research gaps and needs.
+We are particularly looking for applicants who are interested and qualified to work on any of these topics which may be subject to specifications and amendments according to interests, regional focus, data availability, etc. We will also look at well-worked out alternative research topics proposed by applicants if they fall into the scope of our research programme.

-As explained above interested applicants should add to their motivation letter an outline of the intended Nexus-oriented research (max 2 pages), preferentially referring to one of the topic proposals listed below.
-They should briefly outline their specific interest in this topic, their respective qualifications, skills and experiences and finally sketch out some first ideas how to address the topic in terms of methodology.
+As explained above interested applicants should add to their motivation letter an outline of the intended nexus-oriented research (max.
+2 pages), preferably referring to one of the topic proposals listed below.
+They should briefly outline their specific interest in this topic, their respective qualifications, skills, and experiences and finally sketch out some first ideas on how they would address the topic in terms of methodology.

 Topic proposal DPIM1701: Trade-offs, Thresholds and Trans-disciplinary Approaches to Sustainable Development